-- Number of Paddlers: 1
+- Number of Passengers: 1

 - Packed Dimensions: 22 x 22 x 12 inches

 On top of that, inflation and assembly couldn’t be easier.
 It takes less than 10 minutes to fill the boat’s three air chambers.
-The trio of recessed one-way air valves serves as one of this kayak’s biggest defense.
+The trio of recessed one-way air valves serves as one of this kayak’s biggest defenses.
 Drop stitch seams further reinforce this floating construction.

-The cockpit is comfortable enough for lengthy trips.
+The cockpit is comfortable enough for lengthy paddling trips.
 Front and rear spray skirts keep water out of the seating area.
 Your feet get relief from the proprietary FlexBrace adjustable footrests.
 Not to mention a pair of drain valves serve as a convenient way to empty the hull during portage.
 The inflatable seat lacks the support needed for full-day paddles.
 However, the inflatable elements serve as an effective buffer.
-The lengthy cockpit offers enough space for outstretched legs and lots of extra gear.
+The lengthy seating area offers enough space for outstretched legs and lots of extra gear.